emanemair/juice_machine/README.md

 <strong> the  properties of a cash register. </strong> <br/>
-&nbsp &nbsp &nbsp &nbsp The cash register has some cash on hand, it accepts the amount from the customer, and if the amount deposited is more than the cost of the item, then—if possible—the cash register returns the change.
+&nbsp; &nbsp; &nbsp &nbsp The cash register has some cash on hand, it accepts the amount from the customer, and if the amount deposited is more than the cost of the item, then—if possible—the cash register returns the change.
 For simplicity, we assume that the user deposits at least the amount of money for the